-The departmental studies are enhanced by an excellent library collection, visiting scholars and a variety of extracurricular activities that give an opportunity for the expression of Christian and social concerns.
+The departmental studies are enhanced by an excellent library collection, visiting scholars, and a variety of extracurricular activities that give an opportunity for the expression of Christian and social concerns.
 Majors in the department frequently go on to theological seminaries or other graduate schools.
-They are concerned with professions such as the ministry, law, government and social work.
+They are concerned with professions such as the ministry, law, government, and social work.
 Generally, students aspire to the many opportunities available to help people through their profession or occupation.

-For additional information please consult the religion and philosophy web site at www.muskingum.edu.
+For additional information please consult the religion and philosophy web site at http://muskingum.edu/~rel\phil/index.htm

-Religion major (28 hours in addition to the Moral Inquiry LAE requirement)
+Religion major (28 hours)

-Requirements: Religion 301, 303, 320 or 326, 393, 495, 496

-Electives: Courses from Religion offerings with option of two from Philosophy offerings
+Requirements: Religion 301, 303, 320 or 326, 393, 495, 496 Electives: Courses from Religion offerings: up to two Philosophy offerings with permission of the department chair